cursorless-dev/cursorless/docs/user/README.md

 ##### `"every"`

-The command `"every"` can be used to select a syntactic element and all of its matching siblings.
+The modifier `"every"` can be used to select a syntactic element and all of its matching siblings.

 - `"take every key air"`
 - `"take every funk air"`
 - `"take every key"` (if cursor is currently within a key)

-For example, the command `take every key [blue] air` will select every key in the map/object/dict including the token with a blue hat over the letter 'a'.
+For example, the command `"take every key [blue] air"` will select every key in the map/object/dict including the token with a blue hat over the letter 'a'.

 ##### `"grand"`

-The command `"grand"` can be used to select the grand parent of the containing syntactic element.
+The modifier `"grand"` can be used to select the parent of the containing syntactic element.

 - `"take grand statement air"`
 - `"take grand funk air"`

-For example, the command `take grand statement [blue] air` will select that parent statement of the statement containing the token with a blue hat over the letter 'a'.
+For example, the command `"take grand statement [blue] air"` will select that parent statement of the statement containing the token with a blue hat over the letter 'a'.

 ##### Sub-token modifiers